kaifishr/NeuralAnnealing/README.md

 ## Discussion

 Apart from the fact that one should probably not optimize neural networks with simulated annealing, it is fun to play around with JAX and neural wetworks with discrete weights.

+Despite the high dimensionality of the neural network used with discrete trinary parameter configuration, ???% accuracy was achieved.

 Getting the hyperparameters for simulated annealing is a bit cumbersome.
 To optimize the weights of neural networks, involved a bit of trial and error to get the initial temperature as well as the annealing schedule right.